Transferring data to and from Gadi

 .

 However, this doesn’t guarantee the integrity of the files.
 You should check the files themselves to ensure they are intact.
-You can do this using md5checksums.
-See this SIH tidbits blogpost about how to use these.
-You’ll need to create md5checksums for the original files if they don’t already exist and compare them after transfer.
+You can do this using md5checksums as described below.

 Template copyq scripts for syncing data with lftp